-Ireland came before the Human Rights Council this July for its periodic review of compliance with the International Covenant on Civil and Political Rights.
+Ireland came before the Human Rights Committee this July for its periodic review of compliance with the International Covenant on Civil and Political Rights.
 Readers may recall that in the list of issues put out by the Committee last year, it made the following request of the Irish government:

 Please provide information on how the Government addresses concerns regarding the activities of private businesses based in the State party that may lead to violations of the Covenant outside the territory of the State party.